sunnyvagnozzi/Braneworld-extra-dimensions/README.md

 ## plots

 This folder contains the scripts used the produce the 3 figures in VBV17.
-To run, simply type
+To run, simply type (directly from the *[plots/](https://github.com/sunnyvagnozzi/Braneworld-extra-dimensions/tree/master/plots)* folder):

     $ python file_name.py

 where file_name=fig1, fig2, or fig3.
+This will produce fig1.pdf, fig2.pdf, and fig3.pdf directly in the *[plots/](https://github.com/sunnyvagnozzi/Braneworld-extra-dimensions/tree/master/plots)* folder.
+Make sure you have installed the [getdist](https://getdist.readthedocs.io/en/latest/) Python package.

 ## results

 This folder contains the results of the MCMC analysis used to write VBV17.
 The MCMC chains we generated are contained in the folder *[chains/](https://github.com/sunnyvagnozzi/Braneworld-extra-dimensions/tree/master/results/chains)*.
 The folder *[plot_data/](https://github.com/sunnyvagnozzi/Braneworld-extra-dimensions/tree/master/results/plot_data)* contains the output of running [getdist](https://getdist.readthedocs.io/en/latest/) on these chains, and is needed to produce [Fig.1](https://github.com/sunnyvagnozzi/Braneworld-extra-dimensions/blob/master/plots/fig1.pdf).

 The files *braneworld.corr*, *braneworld.covmat*, *braneworld.likestats* and *braneworld.margestats* are standard files produced by getdist when analysing the chains.
 You will need *braneworld.corr* to produce [Fig.3](https://github.com/sunnyvagnozzi/Braneworld-extra-dimensions/blob/master/plots/fig3.pdf), whereas the numbers in *braneworld.margestats* are those we actually quote in VBV17 (68% and 95% CL upper limits on the AdS<sub>5</sub> radius of curvature)

+# If you use these codes in your research, please cite the following paper

+L. Visinelli, N. Bolis, S. Vagnozzi, [Brane-world extra dimensions in light of GW170817](https://inspirehep.net/record/1636969), [arXiv: 1711.06628](https://arxiv.org/abs/1711.06628)